dyoung2019/project-4/README.md

 ### Wireframes

-Next, I proceeded to make a number of [Wireframes in Figma](https://www.figma.com/file/YD6P76TkxuNwRU2EpGZxyb/Wireframes?node-id=6%3A38).
+Next, I proceeded to make a number of [Wireframes in Figma](https://www.figma.com/file/YD6P76TkxuNwRU2EpGZxyb/Wireframes?node-id=6%3A38), looking at Figma, PhotoShop, Canva, Illustrator and After Effects for inspirations.

 ## Lessons learned

 Choosing an undertaking as 'writing your own photoshop clone' is  definitely an overwhelming task to complete in a week.
-I did find it challenging to incorporate two js canvas library.
+I did find it challenging to incorporate two js canvas libraries.

 However, I am still proud of my project.